 The COVID-19 outbreak has now been declared a pandemic by the World Health Organization.
 UNHCR is urgently appealing to support its prevention and response efforts to protect refugees, displaced people and host communities worldwide.

 UNHCR is stepping up health, water, sanitation and hygiene services to protect refugees and displaced people.
-We are working with governments, which lead the coronavirus response, to ensure that people forced to flee are included in preparation and response plans.
+But we can’t tackle this pandemic alone.

 Help us now so that we can reach everyone in need.